 - Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

-Brazil’s economic and financial heart, São Paulo is a heaving and bustling megacity – the fourth biggest in the world, in fact.
-Many huge multinational corporations have set up branches here in a variety of industries, the city's countless skyscrapers a testament to the fact.
+There are pros and cons to living in São Paulo.
+Brazil's economic and financial heart, São Paulo is a heaving and bustling megacity – the fourth largest in the world, in fact.
+Many huge multinational corporations have set up branches here in a variety of industries, and the city's countless skyscrapers are a testament to this fact.

-Check out our list of pros and cons below.
+Check out our list of pros and cons of moving to São Paulo below.

 Lifestyle in São Paulo

 + PRO: Amazing nightlife